Risk-Team/CAVAanalytics/README.md

 ```
 install_github("Risk-Team/CAVAanalytics")
 ```
 It is possible that the installation of loadR.java fails.
-If so, have a look at the [loadR main page](https://github.com/SantanderMetGroup/loadeR) and the [wiki page](https://github.com/SantanderMetGroup/loadeR/wiki/Installation) to solve the issue. loadR.java depends on rJava and this installation can be troublesome.
+The problem is probably related to the installation of rJava.
+Have a look at the [wiki page](https://github.com/SantanderMetGroup/loadeR/wiki/Installation) to solve the issue.
+If you are on windows, [follow this instructions](https://cimentadaj.github.io/blog/2018-05-25-installing-rjava-on-windows-10/installing-rjava-on-windows-10/)

 ### 2) JupyterHub